 - What is the child/young person’s general demeanour is, i.e. are they unkempt, unwashed and if so, why?

 - Is the child/young person currently under the influence or have they been drinking or taken any noxious, illegal substances whilst away and if so, what have the taken and what has been the effect?

-- Return Home Interview: Following the Police safe and well check all children will be offered the opportunity to talk to an independent person to try to understand their going missing adnf prevent recurrences.
+- Return Home Interview.
+Following the Police Prevention Interview, all children will be offered the opportunity to talk to an independent person to try to understand their missing episode and prevent recurrences.